The lowdown (in their own words...)

 If the firm were a fictional character it would be...

-Top 100 firm Michelmores is headquartered in Exeter and has additional offices in Bristol and London.
-The firm offers a wide variety of services, including commercial, corporate, private client and litigation, and employs over 400 staff.
+Exeter-headquartered Michelmores also has offices in Bristol and London.
+The firm offers a wide variety of services, including commercial, corporate, private client and litigation.
 Michelmores works across a range of sectors, including finance and investment, real estate and private wealth.

 The star performers

 Agriculture and estates; Charities and not-for-profit; Contentious trusts and probate; Commercial litigation; Corporate and commercial; Crime: fraud; Dispute resolution; Education; Emerging markets; Energy; EU and completion; Family; Intellectual property; Health and safety; IT and telecoms; Local government; Personal tax, trusts and probate; Project finance and PFI; Real estate; Regulatory investigations and corporate crime